Punctured logarithmic maps: Punctured maps

 \begin{definition} The \emph{contact order} of a punctured map $(C^\circ/W,\bp,f)$ to $X\to B$ over a log point $W=\Spec(Q\arr \kappa)$ at $p\in\bp$ is the composition

 with the second map the canonical inclusion.
 We say that $u_p$ is \emph{negative} if $u_p(\ocM_{X,\ul f(p)})\not\subseteq\NN$. \end{definition}

-The difference with the case of logarithmic stable maps \cite[Def.~1.8]{LogGW} is the appearance of $\ZZ$ instead of $\NN$.
-Note that if $(C^\circ/W,\bp,f)$ is pre-stable, the contact order at $p\in\bp$ is negative if and only if $p$ is not a marked point.
+The difference with the case of logarithmic stable maps \cite[Def.\,1.8]{LogGW} is the appearance of $\ZZ$ instead of $\NN$. {The tropical interpretation of this condition will be discussed in \S\ref{sec:tropical interpretation} below.} Note that if $(C^\circ/W,\bp,f)$ is pre-stable, the contact order at $p\in\bp$ is negative if and only if $p$ is not a marked point.

 \begin{example} Here is a simple example featuring a negative contact order.
 Let $\ul{X}$ be a smooth surface, $\ul{D}\subseteq \ul{X}$ a non-singular rational curve with self-intersection $-1$ inducing the divisorial log structure $X$ on $\ul{X}$.
 Let $C\rightarrow W$ be the punctured curve of Examples~\ref{puncturedcurvesexamples},(2), with $C\cong \PP^1$.
 Let $\ul{f}:\ul{C}\rightarrow \ul{X}$ be an isomorphism of $\ul{C}$ with $\ul{D}$.
 This can be enhanced to a punctured map $C^{\circ}\rightarrow X$ as follows.